Lymantria dispar in the United States: Effects of defoliation

-Aerial photo showing spongy moth defoliation of hardwood trees along the Allegheny Front near Snow Shoe, Pennsylvania, in July 2007.
+Aerial photo showing gypsy moth defoliation of hardwood trees along the Allegheny Front near Snow Shoe, Pennsylvania, in July 2007.
 The light green patches on hilltops are trees that had begun growing new leaves by the time this picture was taken.

 The effects of defoliation depend on the species of tree, amount of foliage removed, health of the tree, number of consecutive periods of defoliation, and available soil moisture.
 If less than half of the crown is defoliated, most hardwood species will experience only a slight reduction in radial growth.
 If more than half of the crown is defoliated, most hardwoods will produce a second flush of foliage by midsummer.
 Healthy trees can usually withstand one or two consecutive major defoliation events.
 Trees weakened by previous defoliation or subjected to other stresses like droughts are frequently killed after a single half-defoliation.

 Trees use their energy reserves during re-foliation and may become weakened and exhibit symptoms such as the death of twigs and branches in the upper crown and sprouting of old buds on the trunk and larger branches.
 Weakened trees experience radial growth reduction of approximately 30 to 50 percent.
 Weakened trees are vulnerable to attack by disease organisms and other insects, or example, the Armillaria fungus may attack the roots, and the two-lined chestnut borer may attack the trunk and branches.
 Affected trees will eventually die two or three years after they are attacked by these pests.

 Although not preferred by the larvae, pines and hemlocks are subject to heavy defoliation during gypsy moth outbreaks and are more likely to be killed than hardwoods.
 A complete defoliation can kill approximately half of pine species and 90 percent of mature hemlocks because conifers do not store energy in their roots; an exception is larch.

-Factors that affect spongy moth populations
+Factors that affect gypsy moth populations

 Natural predators play an important role during periods of low population.
 Predators include wasps, flies, ground beetles, ants, many species of spider, several species of birds such as chickadees, blue jays, nuthatches, towhees, and robins, and approximately 15 species of common woodland mammals such as the white-footed mouse, various shrews, chipmunks, squirrels, and raccoons.
-Small mammals are the largest predators in low density spongy moth populations and are apparently critical in preventing outbreaks.
+Small mammals are the largest predators in low density gypsy moth populations and are apparently critical in preventing outbreaks.
 Calosoma (ground beetles of European origin), cuckoos, and flocking birds such as starlings, grackles, and red-winged blackbirds, are attracted to infested areas in high gypsy moth population years.